Cash Assistance Program for Immigrants (CAPI): The Basics

 - Resources

-Your Resources & Income
+Your Resources and Income

 In addition to your immigration status, CAPI looks at your resources (the things you own) and income when deciding if you can get benefits.